Third Wheel: How Third Parties Can Become Relevant

 However, this really was because people were increasingly apathetic to a Joe Biden-Donald Trump rematch, especially as the problems with Joe Biden’s age became a factor.
 But after Biden dropped out and Kamala Harris became the Democratic nominee, Kennedy’s campaign fell off a cliff, and he dropped out.

-Both show that while it’s still possible to run a third-party or independent candidacy, the prospect of winning is low, the uphill climb is steep, and mostly likely, the best possible outcome is usually to play spoiler for one of the parties.
+Both situations, however, show that while it’s still possible to run a third-party or independent candidacy, the prospect of winning is low, the uphill climb is steep, and the best possible outcome is usually to play spoiler for one of the parties.

 Many also feel Ross Perot took votes from George H.W.
-Bush in 1992 and that Bush may have won if Perot had not been in the race, although some challenge this, as Clinton had a significant lead in the polls late in the race.
+Bush in 1992, and that Bush may have won if Perot had not been in the race.
+Although some challenge this, as Clinton had a significant lead in the polls late in that race.

 Regardless, this is the fear of both Democrats and Republicans when it comes to a third party, and they both work very hard to try to prevent it.